If you're looking for an expert same day 'emergency dentist near me' in Leicester, our friendly and highly rated team can help.

 All our dentists are members of the General Dental Council (GDC) and our practice is monitored and regulated by the Care Quality Commission (CQC) so you can be rest assured you are in safe, expert hands.

 Any injury or trauma to the teeth or gums can be very serious and you should contact us straight away.
-If you ignore a dental problem it may increase the risk of permanent damage as well as the need for more extensive and expensive treatment later on.
+If you ignore a dental problem, it may increase the risk of permanent damage as well as the need for more extensive and expensive treatment later on.

-The following are classed as dental emergencies:
+The following issues are considered as dental emergencies:

 A toothache can be very painful, there are some over-the-counter painkillers that will help reduce the pain, the best ones being non-steroidal anti-inflammatory (NSAID) tablets like ibuprofen.